 You might have a family to feed, or a job that takes at least 40 hours a week, or no land to grow on.
 This is precisely what BIG Food is relying on and in some cases preying upon - the fact that people in the modern world, at least the urbanized modern world, cannot feed themselves.
 What happens is a society that cannot feed itself, relies upon those who will dictate what they will eat, how they will eat and when they will eat?
 BIG Food is watching your buying habits, your shopping habits and every choice that you think that you are making at the Super-Duper-Market.
 They know that you are not making choices, but accepting the reality that they have dished up along with their family BIG Ag, BIG Chem, BIG Pharm and BIG Info.

-Grow your own organic food.
+Grow your own organic food in your own organic vegetable garden.
 Move to somewhere or someplace that you can actually grow food.
-Grow healthy soil.
-Don’t buy things that come from the conventional Ag waste-stream with animal byproducts in them for your pets or to use in your garden to grow your food.
+Grow healthy soil using the best organic compost you can find.
+Don’t buy things that come from the conventional Ag waste-stream with animal by-products in them for your pets or to use in your garden to grow your food.
 Compost your clean food waste with bokashi like they do in Japan or set up a worm bin.
 Join a Co-Op.
 Support local organic farmers at the farmers market.
 Do anything you can that is outside of the box… the BIG Box, that is BIG Food and the control that the Super-Duper-Market has over your gut health, your health, your mental health, your spiritual health, your environmental health and your overall health and well-being.

 © Randy Ritchie 2019